Gunfights rage in southern Iraq, protests spread nationwide

 The government said on Tuesday that 40 members of the security forces were hurt and at least 11 more were injured on Wednesday.

-Reporting by Ahmed Rasheed; Additional reporting by Thaier al-Sudani, Maher Nazeh, Khaled Abdul Qader, and Haider Kadhim, and Ahmed Aboulenein in Baghdad, Aref Mohammed in Basra, Mustafa Mahmoud in Kirkuk, Ghazwan Hassan in Tikrit, Ali al-Rubaie in Hilla, Adam Hadi in Baquba; Writing by Ahmed Aboulenein; Editing by Alison Williams and Timothy Heritage
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Thaier al-Sudani, Maher Nazeh, Khaled Abdul Qader, and Haider Kadhim in Baghdad, Aref Mohammed in Basra, Ali al-Rubaie in Hilla, Mustafa Mahmoud in Kirkuk, Ghazwan Hassan in Tikrit, and Adam Hadi in Baquba; Writing by Ahmed Aboulenein; Editing by Alison Williams and Timothy Heritage